Suggested links

 Disulfiram (Antabuse®)

-Sometimes, physicians may prescribe medication alongside addiction recovery treatment to alleviate other adverse effects and improve patient well-being.
-Individuals recovering from benzodiazepine abuse will often receive a tapering plan from their doctor or medical professional.
+Sometimes, physicians may prescribe medication alongside addiction treatment to alleviate other adverse effects and improve patient well-being.

-Other individuals may need an antidepressant medication to help stabilize them while their brain recovers and heals from the excessive chemicals to which it was exposed.
+Other individuals may need an antidepressant medication to help stabilize them while their brain recovers and heal from the excessive chemicals to which it was exposed—especially if they already have a mental health condition.

-In some cases, such as stimulant addiction, there are no current medications used to assist with the withdrawal and early sobriety process—but according to the US Department of Health and Human Services (HHS), research on appropriate medication-assisted treatment (MAT) for other substances is still underway.
+In some cases, such as stimulant addiction, there are no current medications used to assist with the withdrawal and early sobriety process—but according to the US Department of Health and Human Services (HHS), research on appropriate MAT for other substances is still underway.

-With the help of medication-assisted treatment, you or your family member have a better chance of beating substance use disorder.
+With the help of medication-assisted treatment, you or your family member have a better chance of beating substance use disorder (SUD).

-The Substance Abuse and Mental Health Services Administration (SAMHSA) has a free program locator that will allow you to see what kind of addiction treatment services are near you.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) has a free online treatment locator that will allow you to see what kind of addiction treatment centers are near you.
+You can also call them for free, confidential information at 1-800-662-4357.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.